hungnm11/hungnm11/README.md

 How to Use the Demo

 	1. Browse the Price Table: View detailed product information in the price table.
-	2. Add Items to Cart: Click on the “Add to Cart” button to add items and needing to log in.
+	2. Add Items to Cart: Select a plan and click the “Add to Cart” button.
+If you are not logged in, you will be prompted to authenticate.
+After logging in, your selected items will appear in the cart section.
 	3. View and Manage Cart: Click on the cart icon to view the cart’s contents and remove items.
 	4. Take the Node.js Quiz: Navigate to the quiz section to test your knowledge and learn more about Node.js.
+ 	5. Interact with Authentication: Use the login and signup forms to create a new account or log into an existing one.
+Try out the current authentication features and suggest improvements.

 ### Demo Description